TeselaGen/api-client/README.md

 ### Docker environment

-1. Build the docker environment with command `sh build.sh`
+1. Build the docker environment with command `bash build.sh`

-2. Run the container as a developer with the command `sh run_dev.sh`.
+2. Run the container as a developer with the command `bash run_dev.sh`.
 With this command the `teselagen` library will be installed in [editable](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) mode.

 ### Dependencies